Peter Levashov: Background

-Levashov is known by Spamhaus for his involvement with many other Eastern European and U.S. based botnet spammers.
-He was a partner of American spammer Alan Ralsky.
+Levashov was described by Spamhaus as "[o]ne of the longest operating criminal spam-lords on the internet," who collaborated with many other Eastern European and U.S. based botnet spammers, as well as American spammer from Detroit Alan Ralsky.
 Peter Levashov was arrested by Spanish officials while in Barcelona, at the request of the United States Department of Justice.
-He is suspected by the United States of being the mastermind behind the Kelihos botnet and was extradited to the United States, arriving on 2 February 2018.
-Russia had filed a competing extradition request.
+He was suspected by the United States of being the kingpin behind the Kelihos botnet and was extradited to the United States, arriving on 2 February 2018.
+Russia had filed a competing extradition request, but the Spanish high court in October 2017 approved Levashov’s extradition to the U.S., rejecting the Russian counterclaim.